amaelkady/OpenSEES_Models_SMF/README.md

-# OpenSEES_Models_SMF

 This folder contains ready-to-run 2-dimensional OpenSEES models of five archetype steel buildings designed with perimeter special moment frames (SMFs), with heights of 2, 4, 8, 12 and 20-story.

+# Important Note
-NOTE: Now you can generate further frame configurations with updated modeling specifications using the FM-2D software (https://github.com/amaelkady/FM-2D).
+These models were developed back in 2019.
+There has been several updates since then including new modeling approaches and guidelines.
+To generate frame models with updated modeling specifications, you are strongly recommended to use the FM-2D software (https://github.com/amaelkady/FM-2D).

 References:
 ------------